shaunsmith/tiny-java-containers/README.md

 ![](images/keyboard.jpg) `% source setup-musl.sh`

-Compile a simple single Java class Hello World application with `javac`, compile the generated .class file into a fully statically linked native Linux executable, compress the executable with [upx](https://upx.github.io/), and package both the static executable and the compressed executable into `scratch`
+Next compile a simple single Java class Hello World application with `javac`, compile the generated .class file into a fully statically linked native Linux executable, compress the executable with [upx](https://upx.github.io/), and package both the static executable and the compressed executable into `scratch`